 Many things have changed in just two years and we stayed at Citin Pratunam, a-three-star hotel with great hospitality and people.
 Because this is my second time to Bangkok and few times for them, they did all the plannings from food to whereabouts (even hotel too!)

-We took cab from Suvarnabhumi Airport since everyone had very bag luggages with them (except for mine!).
+We took cab from Suvarnabhumi Airport since everyone had big luggages with them (except for mine!).
 But you can spend less than 350 baht (SG$16.00) and take Airport Rail Link (Suvarnabhumi to Ratchaprarop Station).
-By the way, 100 baht is SGD$1.55 (now, back then was SG$1.00).
+By the way, 100 baht is around SGD$4.50.

-For Muslim travellers, you don’t have to worry as Pratunam has so many halal food and restaurants!
+For Muslim travellers, you don’t have to worry as Pratunam has so much to offer when it comes to halal food and restaurants!
 You can even find halal street food around the corner.

 First stop was Talad Neon.
 Basically Talad Neon is like Chatuchak, except hipster version.
 But here is something you might want and need to know – their seafood stalls ARE NOT HALAL (even though they have the HALAL sign).
 They might just go ahead and say “yes halal halal” but look through their menu carefully (found out about this on my third trip, this year).